aare-sushma/avatar_challenge/README.md

 # avatar_challenge

-# Docker Image
+## Docker Image
 To run the system using Docker and access the graphical desktop: docker build -t aare-sushma/avatar_challenge.
 Run the container using a unique name and RDP access: docker run --name xarm-challenge-v2 --platform linux/amd64 -p 5567:3389 aare-sushma/avatar_challenge.
 Use Remmina Connect to: localhost:5567.
    Login credentials:
     Username: dev
     Password: as provided by Avatar Robotics

-# Developing
+## Developing
 The ROS 2 package is located at: /home/dev/dev_ws/src/avatar_challenge.
-To launch the system, open a terminal inside the Docker container and run: cd ~/dev_ws and ros2 launch avatar_challenge start.launch.py.
+To launch the system, open a terminal inside the Docker container and run: cd ~/dev_ws, source install/setup.bash and ros2 launch avatar_challenge start.launch.py.
 This will open the RViz window and wait for user input.
 Add a MarkerArray display in RViz and the topic should be /visualization_marker_array.
 Uncheck the Motion Planning and Trajectory checkboxes in the Displays panel for a cleaner visualization.
 Press enter in the docker terminal and we can see the arm drawing different shapes on Rviz platform

-# Input Shape Definitions
+## Input Shape Definitions
 All shapes are defined in a JSON file located at /home/dev/dev_ws/src/avatar_challenge/config/shapes.json Each shape entry includes
     type: One of "polygon", "arc", or "bspline"